Best For

 The Naturepedic EOS pillow top mattress is a 15″ latex hybrid with a wide range of custom materials and firmnesses.
 Depending on which layers you select during ordering, you may receive a drastically different feel.

 In our tests, this mattress did exceedingly in all but one test, motion transfer, where the performance was less-than-great.
-The EOS mattress outperforms or ties even our highest-scoring latex hybrid (the Saatva Latex Hybrid) in 4 out of our 8 scoring tests.
+This gave the EOS an overall score of 8.95 which places it in the top 23%.
+Compared to other latex hybrids it is in the top 37%.

 Type: Latex Hybrid